 Riley is versatile, as displayed by the success he’s had at every stage of his basketball career.
 Dating back to the mid-1960s, winning has followed Riley wherever he goes.

-At UK, the shooting guard was a pivotal part of Adolph Rupp’s squad.
+At UK, the shooting guard was a pivotal part of Adolph Rupp’s squad the went to the 1966 NCAA title game.
 During his career, Riley was as good as anyone:

 Riley’s playing days in Los Angeles were highlighted by the 1972 NBA championship.
 He came off the bench to relieve Jerry West.